-Structur ral movement

-Repair category 1

-Notes There is evidence of settlement in the building noted.
-This is not inconsistent with a property of this age and type and is considered longstanding.

-Dampne ess, rot and infestation

-Repair category 1

-Notes There was no evidence found of significant dampness, rot or infestation within those areas of the property available for inspection.

-Chimne y stacks

-Repair category 2

-Notes Open pointing and eroded stonework was noted.
+Repair category 2 Notes Open pointing and general weathering was noted.
 Chimney stacks are frequently troublesome and are often a source of dampness/water ingress.
-Ongoing monitoring/maintenance can be anticipated.
+On-going monitoring/maintenance can be anticipated.
 It may be prudent to have the chimney stack inspected prior to purchase.

 Roofing including roof space

 Repair category 2

-Notes There are some broken and loose slates together with staining to roof timbers.
+Notes There are a some broken and loose slates together with staining to roof timbers.
 A reputable roofing contractor can be asked to inspect the roof structure to advise on all necessary repairs to ensure wind and water tightness.
 Inspection at close quarters may reveal further deterioration/damage to roofing materials, especially where these are original.
 Regular maintenance is anticipated until replacement.
+Natural slates have an expected lifespan of up to 100 years or more dependent.

 Natural slates have an expected lifespan of up to 100 years or more depending on slate quality, source, thickness and cutting skill of the slater.
 Slates will deteriorate over time; nail fixings will corrode and loosen resulting in on-going maintenance requirements.
 Close quarter and disruptive inspections may reveal damage to roofing materials, especially where these are original.
 Regular maintenance should be anticipated particularly after adverse weather conditions.

-There does not appear to be separation walls within the roof space thus presenting a fire and security hazard.
-Ideally full height separation walls should be constructed.

-It should be appreciated that flat roof coverings have a limited life only and require above average maintenance.
-Any information as to its last renewal date should be obtained, if available.

-Rainwat er fittings
+Rainwater fittings

-Repair category 2
+Repair category 2 Notes Vegetation was noted within guttering.

-Notes There are wallhead and parapet gutters.
-These can be problematic, especially in older buildings.
-Regular maintenance should be undertaken.

-There are signs of leakage from the system.

-Main wa alls
+Main walls

-Repair category 2

-Notes Staining, open pointing and eroded stonework was noted.
+Repair category 2 Notes General weathering and staining was noted.
+Cracked and damaged render was also noted.

-Window s, external doors and joinery
+Windows, external doors and joinery

-Repair category 2
+Repair categor Ту 2

-Notes Where opened, windows appeared operational however, are of an older type.
+Г., .

+Notes Windows are of mixed ages and some appear to be of an older type.
+There appear to be some defective seals.
+The skylights are now showing signs of age.

 The seals to double-glazed units can often fail resulting in condensation between the panes of glass.
 Failed sealed units can go undetected in certain weather/daylighting conditions, although such failings are not considered to be significant because the window remains functional albeit not as double glazing.
 This can occur without warning and may only be seen in certain weather conditions.

 Externa I decorations

 Repair category N/A

-Notes Not applicable.
+Notes

-Conserv vatories / porches
+Conserv atories / porches

+Repair category 1

+Notes The conservatory is of a lightweight construction.
+Regular maintenance is anticipated.

+Commu nal areas

 Repair category N/A

-Notes Not applicable.
+Notes

-Commu nal areas

-Repair category 1

-Notes No significant defects noted within the limitations of the inspection.

 Garages and permanent outbuildings

-Repair category

-Notes Not applicable.

-Outside areas and boundaries

-Repair category 1
+Repair category N/A